What Is a Property Investor?

 Now is said to be a really good time to consider becoming a property investor.
 The housing market has seen sky-high property prices and rents for the past few months, with further growth expected.

-Savills is predicting a 5-year growth of 6.2% for the UK housing market, with some areas such as the North West expecting a more significant growth of 11.7%.
+Savills is predicting a 5-year growth of 17.9% for the UK housing market, with some areas, such as the North West, expecting a more significant growth of 20.2%.
 Combine this growth with the resilience of the housing market, and you can see why property investment is becoming such a popular investment option.

-This guide will answer questions such as ‘what is a property investor in the UK’, as well as giving you an overview of what property investors do, how they earn money and how you can become one.
+This guide will answer questions such as ‘What is a property investor in the UK?’ as well as give you an overview of what property investors do, how they earn money and how you can become one.

 What Is a Property Investor in the UK?